 For Japan Rail Pass holders

-Then at Utsunomiya station take another JR line, the Nikko line
+station, after approximately 45 minutes.
+At Utsunomiya Station, take another JR line, the Nikko line

 to Nikko (terminus), which takes another 45 minutes.
 In total, you should be able to get to Nikko from Tokyo in 100-110 minutes including the waiting time for the connection in Utsunomiya.
 Taking this route without having the Japan Rail Pass is very expensive, it is not even worth considering the idea.

 Since a few years ago, thanks to a collaboration between JR and Tobu Railway, there are also limited-express trains that directly connect Shinjuku station with Nikko in about 2 hours.
 However, the service is very expensive (4080¥) and the Japan Rail Pass only partially covers the route.
 An alternative to take into consideration only in limited circumstances, for example if you are staying near Shinjuku station.